Red5/ice4j/doc/nio-configuration.md

 ## Aggressive Acceptor reset
 To prevent a possible deadlock caused by a failed bind or unbind event making the acceptor unresponsive, the `ACCEPTOR_RESET` option allows the acceptor to be reset on-the-fly.

-## I/O thread priority
+## I/O thread count
-Setting the I/O thread priority is handled via the `IO_THREAD_PRIORITY` property.
-The default priority is 6 and the maximum available in Java is 10.
+Setting the I/O thread count is handled via the `NIO_WORKERS` property.
+The default priority is 16 and should not exceed the CPU core count; lastly, this is only used for TCP.

-## NIO selector sleep milliseconds
-Providing adequate time between NIO selector checks is handled via the `NIO_SELECTOR_SLEEP_MS` property.
-The default sleep time between checks is 10 milliseconds.

 ## Blocking or Non-blocking I/O
 Setting the `IO_BLOCKING` to `true` will configure the internal services to use blocking I/O with TCP, instead of the default non-blocking implementation.
 This does not affect UDP connections.